Kenneth-lekeanyi/register-app-argoCD/README.md

   - Then locate on the left and click on "Configure"
   - Number of Executors? **0**
   - Then click on "Save"

+ - Click on **Plugins**
+ - Then click on **Available Plugins** at the top left
+ - Then click on **Pipeline: Stage View** or type it out to search for it
+ - Then click on **Install** at the top right.
+ - {This plugin enables you to view every single stage that you have in your Pipeline script with a nice display}

 - Now, click on **Dashboard** and click again on "Manage Jenkins"
   - Click again on "Nodes"
   - Now, click on "New Nodes" at the top right